OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-ins-to-appsource.md

 - **templateid**:  The ID of your add-in as listed in Microsoft AppSource.
 - **templatetitle**:  The full title of your add-in.
 This must be HTML encoded.

-For example, if you want to provide an install link for [Script Lab](https://appsource.microsoft.com/product/office/wa104380862), use the following link.
+For example, if you want to provide an installation link for [Script Lab](https://appsource.microsoft.com/product/office/wa104380862), use the following link.

 [https://go.microsoft.com/fwlink/?linkid=2261819&templateid=WA104380862&templatetitle=Script%20Lab,%20a%20Microsoft%20Garage%20project](https://go.microsoft.com/fwlink/?linkid=2261819&templateid=WA104380862&templatetitle=Script%20Lab,%20a%20Microsoft%20Garage%20project)

-The following parameter values are used for the Script Lab install link.
+The following parameter values are used for the Script Lab installation link.

 - **linkid:**  The value `2261819` specifies the Excel endpoint.
 Script Lab supports Word, Excel and PowerPoint, so this value can be changed to support different endpoints.
 - **templateid:** The value `WA104380862` is the Microsoft AppSource id for Script Lab.